wolf9970/CST276SRS03/README.md

 Users can also create arbitrary groupings of shapes to create new shapes.

 Drawings can be output for display by client code (not your code).
 You must support that effort by designing and providing an interface.
-Your code should provide a test case for exercising drawing with a .
+Your code should provide a test case for exercising a drawing with adding, drawing, writing, and reading shapes.

 Persist a drawing to and from a text stream.
 Create an interface for drawing and demonstrate test usage by a client.